Skip to main content

 What We Love

-• Integrated probe — real-time temperature monitoring changes protein cooking outcomes meaningfully; the probe-guided staging is what separates this from standard smart fryers
+• Integrated probe monitors internal temperature in real time — changes protein cooking outcomes meaningfully vs standard smart fryers

-• Water atomizer — prevents the dry texture issue on chicken and fish that basket fryers produce; a distinctive engineering approach at this price tier
+• Water atomizer prevents dry texture on chicken and fish that basket fryers typically produce

-• $359 entry point — lowest price in this guide for genuine combi cooking features with probe guidance
+• $299–$359 pricing — lowest entry point in this guide for genuine combi cooking with probe guidance

 What Could Be Better